almarklein/timetagger/README.md

 This repo is organized as a library, making it quite flexible to apply tweaks.
 See `run.py` for an example of how to run it as a web app.
+See the [docs](https://timetagger.readthedocs.io) for more info.

-You can also see it in action at https://timetagger.app - you can also purchase an account for $2 per month so you don't have to worry about maintaining a server, backups, and all that.
+You can also see it in action at https://timetagger.app - you can purchase an account for €3 per month so you don't have to worry about maintaining a server, backups, and all that.
 Plus you'd sponsor this project and open source in general.